Daniel Globisch

 Research Interests

-The Globisch lab is an international research group with focus on the development of new Chemical Biology-based methodologies to improve the analysis of small molecule metabolites in biological samples.
+The Globisch lab is an international research group with a focus on the development of new Chemical Biology-based methodologies to improve the analysis of small molecule metabolites in biological samples.
 These new methodologies are aimed at enhancing the scope of metabolomics-based research.
 In our multidisciplinary research we work at the interface of Chemistry and Biology with a combination of Organic Chemistry, Chemical Biology techniques, Biochemistry, mass spectrometric analysis of metabolites, and metabolomics.
 The discovery of specific early-stage biomarkers, new drug targets and the development of new therapeutic interventions are crucial for disease prevention and management towards personalized medicine.

 Group members